julianmclain/algorithms-mixtape/src/quickselect/README.md

 then access the *kth* element.
 This isn't an effective approach (hint: we can do better than *O*(*n* log *n*) runtime), but it's important to note because it demonstrates that the problem of selection can be *reduced* to sorting.
-Reduction enables you to solve new problems using known solutions to similar problems.
+Reduction is the process of solving a problem by *reducing* it to a similar problem with a known solution.
 It's an important concept in computer science.

 Quickselect starts with the same approach as Quicksort.
 It chooses a pivot element and partitions the data around the pivot.
 However, instead of recursing on the elements smaller and larger than the pivot, Quickselect only needs to recurse on the half of the data containing the *kth* element.
 By ignoring the unnecessary elements, it achieves better performance than Quicksort.

 Quickselect is usually implemented with in-place operations, so it has the side-effect of partially sorting the input data.